cfogelklou/os-concepts-for-dummies/README.md

         rxbuf[rxidx++] = c;
 ```

-**Answer** Because the std::counting_semaphore has hooks to the OS in it that guarantee that the task calling acquire() will only run if the counting_semaphore has a value > 0.
+**Answer** Because the std::counting_semaphore has hooks to the OS in it that guarantee that the task calling acquire() will only run if the counting_semaphore has been released > 0 times.

 Using the counting semaphore means that our task now only runs if there is data in the queue to process.